GatorShan/Tragopogon-Methylation-Project/methylKit_analysis/README.md

 ```

-"difference: cutoff for ABSOLUTE VALUE of methylation percentage change between test and control (default:25)"; <span style="background-color: #FFFF00">THIS NUMBER SHOULD BE CHANGED FOR DIFFERENT CONTEXT!!!</span>
+"difference: cutoff for ABSOLUTE VALUE of methylation percentage change between test and control (default:25)"; **THIS NUMBER SHOULD BE CHANGED FOR DIFFERENT CONTEXT!!!**

 "type: one of the "hyper","hypo" or "all" strings.
 Specifies what type of differentially menthylated bases/regions should be returned.
 For retrieving Hyper-methylated regions/bases type="hyper", for hypo-methylated type="hypo" (default:"all")"